strongtyped/fun-cqrs-blog/_posts/2016-04-15-fun-cqrs-dls.md

 > "The way in which an animal or person behaves in response to a particular situation or stimulus"
 >  - Webster Dictionary

-If we bring it to a CQRS context, we can say that the behavior of a model (write-model) is the sum of all actions it will perform given a stimulus (commands) and situation (model current state).
+If we bring it to a CQRS context, we can say that the behavior of a model (write-model) is the sum of all actions it will perform given a stimulus (commands / events) and a particular situation (model current state).

 So, depending on the situation we must have a different set of actions.
 It goes without saying that we may perform the same action in more than one situation which bring us to the inception that actions must be reusable.